 This template requires 20-22 columns of MOLLE, keeps things away from the front of the hips, and covers most things a prepared civilian would need to do for a short to mid-term activity.

 The back is relatively slick.
 The flat IFAK doesn’t cause issues with my spine and still allows sitting in chairs or a vehicle seat.
-The canteen pouches off to the sides do not get in the way too badly for sitting, either.
-But I can always remove the canteens from them and they collapse down when needed.
+The canteen pouches off to the sides do not get in the way badly for sitting, either.
+I can always remove the canteens from them and they collapse down when needed.

 This kit also works well with an assault pack worn high and tight to the back for additional storage capacity.

 My particular harness uses a now-discontinued Blue Force Gear Beltminus V1 as the base.
-The Beltminus is a very lightweight harness laser cut from Ultracomp laminate.
+The Beltminus is a lightweight harness laser cut from Ultracomp laminate.
 Blue Force Gear made a few versions of this with the most recent being a V3 model that included additional padding and sewn in stiffeners to add rigidity.

 The specific pouches pictured are as follows:

-- Esstac mid-height kywi speed reload
+- Esstac mid-height kywi rifle speed reload

 - SO Tech Viper A1 Mini IFAK